-family - the Sicks, who's brewing dynasty was referred to as the "House of Lethbridge."
-So, the story of Rainier is not that of a brewery, but of the Rainier brand itself, and the story of the two families that made it all happen.
-Part 1 of the Rainier story begins with a breif overview of the "House of Hemrich" (below), and covers the period prior to Repel - in Seattle, San Francisco, and Canada.
+"Rainier...since 1873."
+So, the story of Rainier is not that of a brewery, but of the Rainier brand itself, and the beer barons that made it all happen.
+Part 1 of the Rainier story begins with a brief overview of the "House of Hemrich" (below), and covers the period prior to Repel - in Seattle, San Francisco, and Canada.
 Part 2 of the Rainier Beer story deals with the period after Repeal in 1933, both in San Francisco, and briefly in Seattle.

 |